RajatRampal/summer_drone_project/summer-drone-project/README.md

 # 🛸 Summer Drone Project (2025)

-This is my personal project for summer 2025 — building and programming an autonomous quadcopter from scratch as a first-year Mechanical Engineering student at UofT.
+This is my personal project for summer 2025 — building and programming a quadcopter from scratch as a first-year Mechanical Engineering student at UofT.

 ---